saint-james-fr/strapi_ruby/README.md

 These changes ensure that the StrapiRuby gem takes full advantage of the improvements in Strapi v5, providing a more streamlined and efficient API interaction experience.
 Please ensure your Strapi server is updated to version 5 or later to use this version of the gem.

+Following will be the documentation for 1.xx release.

 ## Table of contents

 - [Installation](#installation)